Electronic City: Elevated Expressway

 The four-lane mixed corridor elevated highway from Silk Board junction to Electronic City was opened on 22 January 2010.
 The 9.985 km long expressway is one of the longest elevated national highways in the country.
 This elevated stretch helps a commuter reach Electronic City from Silk Board is 30 minutes.
 The toll price is revised periodically.
 The expressway has been prone to fatal crashes in its narrow lanes resulting in vehicles falling down from a height, posing high risk to the traffic on the highway below.
 BTP speed checks are common on this route.

 NICE Road

 The NICE road connects Electronic City to other key areas in the west of Bengaluru city like Bannerghatta Road, Mysore Road, Kanakapura Road and Tumkur Road.
 This is a 63 km 4-lane access controlled tollway.

 Rail

 Metro rail

-Electronic City comes under the Namma Metro Yellow Line (R V Road - Bommasandra line).
+Electronic City is connected to central Bengaluru by the Yellow Line (R V Road - Bommasandra line) of Namma Metro, which was inaugurated on 10 August 2025 by Prime Minister Narendra Modi and opened for public service the following day.
+The 19.15 km fully elevated line runs from R.V.
+Road to Bommasandra and includes 16 stations.
+Electronic City is directly served by Electronic City metro station (the line's 13th stop) and Konappana Agrahara metro station, the latter built with funding support from the Infosys Foundation.